Kiddo-Kris/TheBlackArmsSDX/FAQ.md

 # FAQ

+> Is the "Premium" version of the SDK real?!
+- No, This is a malware attempt I have shut down to protect the users of my SDX.

 > Where is the UDON version?
 - I am working on porting the Avatar 3.0 build to UDON